Yorivel/Dynamic-Wardrobe/docs/context-map-guide.md

 ## A Location Can Have Multiple Keywords

 A location can belong to more than one keyword.
-For example, Clouds is both `corpo` and `club`.
-This is what makes stacking work — `corpo club vip` matches at Clouds because both keywords are active.
+For example, Dark Matter is both `corpo` and `club`.
+This is what makes stacking work — `corpo club vip` matches at Dark Matter because both keywords are active.

 For the default keyword mappings, see [Context Map](context-map.md).